moldis-group/home/index.md

 ## Laboratory for Chemical Space Design and Data Science
 We are a small interdisciplinary team at the [Tata Institute of Fundamental Research Hyderabad, India](https://www.tifrh.res.in/).
 Topics of interest to us, in no particular order of preference, are Chemical compound space design, Quantum mechanics, Machine learning and Big Data analytics, Computational materials science, High-performance computing, Density functional theory, Femtosecond electron dynamics, Anharmonic vibrational spectra, Potential energy surfaces, and Computer-based science education.
 Our present research activities are largely driven by the requirements of our MolDis initiative.

+### Positions Open

+We have positions open for Junior research fellows, Ph.D. students and Postdoc fellows to work on our projects on
+- computational chemistry
+- computational materials science
+- cheminformatics
+- machine learning model development
+- phenomenological models of condensed matter

+Here are the pre-requisites to apply for these positions.
+If you need further information, please contact [ramakrishnan@tifrh.res.in](ramakrishnan@tifrh.res.in).

+1. Junior research fellows (JRFs): M.Sc. in Chemistry/Physics or B.Tech in a suitable discipline.
+A valid CSIR/GATE score.
+2. I-Ph.D / Ph.D. students: Chemistry/Physics students enrolled in TIFRH graduate school.
+3. Postdoctoral fellows: Ph.D. in Chemistry/Physics or a suitable discipline.

 ### Project MolDis
 MolDis, our big data analytics platform for MOLecular DIScovery is now open for public access.
 Please click the logo below for more details.